Disclosure of Interests

 In conjunction with APS5012 - Conflicts of Interest and Commitment in Research and Teaching, this policy implements the Regents Conflict of Interest Policy 3B and clarifies universitywide requirements relating to disclosure of outside financial interests and activities.

-This policy requires all officersOfficers(Includes Officers of the University and Officers of the Administration.)
-University officials or senior management who fall under external regulations to which the University is subject.
-A current listing of Officers may be found at https://content.cu.edu/controller/finance/resources.html under "Officers" to submit an annual disclosure of outside financial interests and activities to be reviewed for possible conflicts of interest.
+This policy requires all officersOfficersIncludes Officers of the University and Officers of the Administration.
+Defined in Regent Article 3: Officers of the University and Administration. to submit an annual disclosure of outside financial interests and activities to be reviewed for possible conflicts of interest.
 Furthermore, this policy requires additional employees designated by officers, or self-designated, as appropriate, to submit this disclosure, as designated or as appropriate.

 The purpose of the policy is to identify all outside interests (not just conflict of interests) in order to: